oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 **Knowledge/Skills needed**
 * Familiarity with Karma and Protractor
 * Basic understanding of AngularJS
-* A good “testing” mentality.
+* A good "testing" mentality.

 **Suggested milestones**
 1. Extend frontend unit tests to reach at least 75% coverage.
 1. Extend frontend unit tests to reach 100% coverage and lay down guidelines/rules which ensure that this state is preserved, that is, the coverage always remains at 100%.
+These guidelines/rules should make it easy for future developers to incorporate the necessary tests along with their code, and prevent insufficiently-tested code from making it into the codebase.
-1. Optimize the e2e tests on the following grounds (while ensuring that the coverage remains at 100%):
+1. Optimize the e2e tests on the following grounds (while ensuring that coverage remains at 100%):
     1. Pull out common flows from the e2e tests that run on both desktop (core/protractor_desktop) and mobile (core/protractor_mobile), and organize them in core/protractor instead.
     1. Make the tests faster by minimizing repetition of statements between different tests.
 (Refer to the first bullet point under Notes.)

 **Related issues**: #4057

 **Notes**
-* A general problem observed with the end-to-end tests is the repetition of statements -- the initial setup and the steps performed.
-This makes the end-to-end tests a bit inefficient and they take more time to be completed.
+* A general problem observed with the end-to-end tests is the repetition of actions, in both the initial setup and the steps performed.
+This makes the end-to-end tests a bit inefficient and results in their taking more time to be completed.
 Proposals should clearly explain how they are planning to ensure that this problem is removed once and for all, and what amendments must be made to the guidelines for end-to-end tests.
 * The present frontend coverage is 46.07% with respect to statements (12562 statements covered out of a total of 27266 statements).
 Proposals should explain a plan to reach 100% coverage and outline how this state of affairs will be preserved in the future.

 ***

 ### 3.2.
-Improve backend test coverage and upgrading it to support Python 3
+Improve backend test coverage and upgrade it to support Python 3
 This project aims to improve backend test coverage to 100%, and then migrate the backend codebase to be simultaneously compatible with both Python 2 and Python 3.
-The reason these two projects are linked is because one prerequisite for a safe migration is to have full test coverage, so it is important to make sure that the coverage is 100% before migrating.
+The reason these two projects are linked is because one prerequisite for a safe migration is to have full test coverage, so it's important to make sure that the backend coverage is 100% before migrating.
+We would also like to standardize all scripts in the codebase to be written in Python (currently, there is a mixture of bash and Python being used).

 Unfortunately, we cannot do a full migration to Python 3 at this time due to incompatibility issues with Google App Engine (GAE) dependencies.
 So, the current plan is to have the codebase python3 ready, so that we can easily upgrade to python3 as soon as the GAE issues are resolved.